-- There is a large concentration of the deleted tables in a cluster of tables that are newly born, quickly removed, with few or no updates.
-Few deleted tables demonstrate either late birth, or long durations, or high average transitional update, or large number of updates (Mediawiki shows just a couple of them in each of the first two categories).
-In the triangle formed in the bottom figure by the two axes and the line of survivors, the diagonal of survivors is expected: if you are a survivor, the earlier you have been born, the more you live.
-The really surprising revelation of the triangle, however, is that (a) the diagonal is almost exclusively made from survivors, and, (b) the triangle is mainly hollow!
-Theoretically, it is absolutely legitimate for non-survivors to have long durations and to be born in the middle of the database lifetime: if there was not a pattern of attraction of non-survivors to the beginning of the axes we could legitimately see non-survivors in the area of the diagonal and, of course, a uniform spread in the interior of the triangle.
+- There is a very large concentration of the deleted tables in a cluster of newly born, quickly removed, with few or no updates.
+Very few deleted tables demonstrate either late birth, or long durations, or high average transitional update, or large number of updates (Mediawiki shows just a couple of them in each of the first two categories).
+As a consequence, the triangle formed in the bottom figure by the two axes and the line of survivors demonstrates a surprising revelation.
+The diagonal of survivors is expected: if you are a survivor, the earlier you have been born, the more you live.
+The really surprising fact of the triangle, however, is that (a) the diagonal is almost exclusively made from survivors and (b) the triangle is mainly hollow!
+Theoretically, it is absolutely legitimate for non-survivors to have long durations and to be born in the middle of the database lifetime: if there was not a pattern of attraction of non-survivors to the beginning of the axes we could legitimately see non-survivors in the area of the diagonal and of course a uniform spread in the interior of the triangle.
 In fact, in the case of Mediawiki, we do see a couple (but just a couple) of such cases for both the aforementioned possibilities.

 It is quite rare to see tables being removed at old age; although each data set comes with a few such cases, typically, the area of high duration is over-whelmingly inhabited by survivors!
-See the upper part of Fig. 6 for the Mediawiki data set, showing just a couple of deleted tables with high durations.
-We believe (although cannot prove) that this has to do with the cost of removing a table after some time: applications have been built around it and the maintenance cost to the surrounding queries shrinks the possibility of removal.
+See the upper part of Fig. 6 for the Me-diawiki data set, showing just a couple of deleted tables with high durations.
+We anticipate (although cannot prove) that this has to do with the cost of removing a table after some time: applications have been built around it and the maintenance cost to the surrounding queries shrinks the possibility of removal.